laurpaik/cs/README.md

 -   `empty?` - check to see if there are any items in a queue.
 -   `enqueue` - add an item to the tail of a queue.
+    - even if you dequeue
+    - it'll wrap around once it gets to the end, I think
+    - it'll finish the end of the array and then if there are empty slots it'll default to those empty slots
+    - Once it's full, head and tail will prevent you from adding more
 -   `dequeue` - remove an item from the head of a queue.
+    - Takes something off the first end!!!
+First in, first out
+    - Yooo if you dequeue, the index number of the new head does not change back to 0

 Visualizing queue implementations: